serhiiyasenev/northwind-orders-webapi/README.md

 To successfully complete the task, you must have the following skills:
 * You should be familiar with structured and object-oriented programming in C#.
-* You should know NET's string parsing and data formatting capabilities.
+* You should know .NET string parsing and data formatting capabilities.
 * You should be familiar with the [task asynchronous programming model (TAP)](https://learn.microsoft.com/en-us/dotnet/csharp/asynchronous-programming/task-asynchronous-programming-model).
 * You should know the [Entity Framework](https://learn.microsoft.com/en-us/aspnet/entity-framework) object-relational mapper.
 * You should know the [Repository design pattern](https://martinfowler.com/eaaCatalog/repository.html).
-* You should know how to build [controller-based Web API applications](https://learn.microsoft.com/en-us/aspnet/core/web-api/?view=aspnetcore-7.0) using ASP.NET Core.
+* You should know how to build [controller-based Web API applications](https://learn.microsoft.com/en-us/aspnet/core/web-api/?view=aspnetcore-8.0) using ASP.NET Core.

 Estimated time to complete the task: 6 hours.

-The task requires [.NET 6 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) to be installed.
+The task requires [.NET 8 or higher SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) to be installed.

 ## Task Description